Lloyds bank branch sale to Co-op collapses

 Co-op's general insurance business was put up for sale last month in a move to bolster its capital but it has so far failed to find a buyer.

 Co-op's future strategy will be shaped by incoming chief executive Euan Sutherland who takes the helm on May 1.
-Sutherland joins Co-op from European home improvement retailer Kingfisher (KGF.L).
+Sutherland joins Co-op from European home improvement retailer Kingfisher.

 "The challenge they've got is how can they grow the banking operation because it is fairly clear to me that it is a bit short on capital," said Shore Capital analyst Gary Greenwood.